-In this paper, we investigate the question of the very possibility of observing and studying heavy C-even resonances in the presence of a large hadronic background.
-The effective cross section of resonance production is proportional $\Gamma_{\GG}/M_R^2$, for bottomonium (\bbbar) states, this value is two orders of magnitude smaller than for charmonium (\ccbar) states.
-At the same time, the cross section of the background $\GG\ \to hadrons$ process in this energy region is almost constant.
+In this paper, we investigate the question of the very possibility of observing and studying heavy $C$-even resonances in the presence of a large hadronic background.
+The effective cross section of resonance production is proportional to $\Gamma_{\GG}/M_R^2$; for bottomonium (\bbbar) states, this value is two orders of magnitude smaller than for charmonium (\ccbar) states.
+At the same time, the cross section of the background $\GG\ \to hadrons$ process in this energy region is nearly constant.
 At these "intermediate" energies, the angular distribution of hadronic backgrounds still differs not much from the isotropic distribution in resonance decays (for $J=0$), so the possibility of suppressing the background was not at all obvious.

-The paper has following structure.
-In Sect.~2 we summarize theoretical predictions on $\Gamma_{\GG}$ widths of resonances in this energy region and give formulas for cross sections in \GG\ collisions.
-In Sect.~3 main parameters of the \GG\ collider are presented and the luminosity $d\LGG/d\WGG$ is compared with that at Super KEKB.
-In Sect.~4 we consider methods to suppress hadronic backgrounds (using realistic simulation) and determine detection efficiencies after background suppression.
-Finally, we find values of $\GGG(W)$ for which resonances can be observed at $5-\sigma$ level in one year of operation.
+In Sect.~2, we summarize theoretical predictions on \GG widths $\Gamma_{\GG}$ of resonances in this energy region and give formulas for production cross sections in \GG\ collisions.
+In Sect.~3, main parameters of the \GG\ collider are presented and the differential luminosity $d\LGG/d\WGG$ is compared with that at SuperKEKB.
+In Sect.~4, we consider methods to suppress hadronic backgrounds (using realistic simulation) and determine detection efficiencies after background suppression.
+Finally, we find the values of $\GGG(W)$ for which resonances can be observed at a $5\sigma$ confidence level in one year of the \GG collider operation.

-\section{Two-photon processes, general features}
+\section{Two-photon processes: general features}

-Spectrum of photons after Compton scattering is broad with a characteristic peak at maximum energies.
+The spectrum of photons after Compton backscattering is broad, with a characteristic peak at maximum energies.
 Photons can have circular or linear polarizations depending on their energies and polarizations of initial electrons and laser photons.
-Due to angle-energy correlation, in Compton scattering the \GG\ luminosity can not be described by convolution of some photon spectra.
-Due to complexity of processes in the conversion and interaction regions an accuracy of prediction by simulation will be rather poor, therefore one should measure all luminosity properties experimentally using will known QED processes~\cite{Pak}.
+Due to the angle-energy correlation, in Compton scattering the \GG\ luminosity cannot be described a by convolution of photon spectra.
+Due to complexity of processes in the conversion and interaction regions, the accuracy of prediction by simulation will be rather poor; therefore, one should measure all luminosity properties experimentally using well known QED processes~\cite{Pak}.